fhuertas/tomcat7-back/README.md

     Puppet_base_dir
     | - hieradata # It stores the yaml files.
 It must be configured in hiera.yaml and can be different
     | - module # Module folder
-    |   | - files # It stores the files, the jre package must be in this directory
+    |   | - files # It stores the files, the tomcat package must be in this directory
     |   | - manifest # It stores the manifest,
     |   | - templates # It stores the templates.
 The scripts are in this directory